-I am researching the possibility of Artificial Intelligences having intuitions, particularly ethical intuitions.
+I am a Third Year PhD Candidate in Philosophy supervised by Prof. Vincent Muller.
+My PhD thesis is on the possibility of Artificial Intelligences having intuitions, particularly moral intuitions.

 I am grateful to the IDEA centre for awarding me a studentship in applied ethics.

-Metaethics, Ethics, Ethics of Technology, Artificial Intelligence, Epistemology, Philosophy of Mind, Computationalism
+Metaethics, Evolutionary Ethics, Moral Psychology, Ethics of Technology, Artificial Intelligence, Epistemology, Philosophy of Mind, Computationalism

 - BA in Philosophy at University of Liverpool (2013-2016)